Skip to content

 • 561210: Facilities Support Services

 The pattern is clear.
-Agencies aligned with defense, border security, veterans, and technology modernization are spending more.
+Agencies aligned with defense, border security, veterans, and technology modernization are spending more (in part because the One Big Beautiful Bill Act, OBBBA, P.L.
+119-21, signed July 4, 2025, layered supplemental funding on top of the FY2026 appropriations).
 Agencies focused on foreign aid and social programs absorbed the biggest cuts.
 If your business serves the growing side, the DOGE impact on government contracting works in your favor.

 Why Small Business Set-Asides Are Not Going Away